 by Jake McDonnell

-On Sunday, the Barnstormers will wrap-up this four-game series with the Bees at 5:00 pm at Clipper Magazine Stadium.
-The pitching match-up will be Lancaster’s Tanner Peters (2-2, 4.64 ERA) vs New Britain’s Shawn Haviland (2-1, 3.44 ERA).
-Fans may tune into Blue Ridge Cable 11 or the Barnstormers YouTube Channel, beginning with the first pitch at 5:00.
+On Tuesday, the Bluefish and Barnstormers will face off in game two of this four-game series.
+First pitch is at 7:00 pm at Clipper Magazine Stadium.
+The pitching match-up will be Bridgeport’s D.J.
+Mitchell (2-1, 3.24 ERA) vs Lancaster’s Terry Doyle (2-3.
+4.12 ERA).
+Fans may tune into Blue Ridge Cable 11 or the Barnstormers YouTube Channel.